Mr-Camargo/mirayoki/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Define 'Bug'**
-Tell us what's wrong, how the bug looks and affects your experience.
+Tell us what's wrong, how the bug looks, and affects your experience.

 **Reproducing the bug**
 Tell us what happened before you found the bug, please consider that we can't reproduce bugs that involve command spamming or database abuse: